YinCH-NJUUMB/YinCH-NJUUMB.github.io/_pages/about.md

 ---

+I am Chuhao Yin, a micro-speaker engineer and programming enthusiast turned researcher in ultrasound and acoustics.
+Since July 2024, I work as an Associate Professor at the [IC School](https://ic.nuist.edu.cn/) of [Nanjing University of Information Science & Technology](https://nuist.edu.cn/) (NUIST).

-I am an assistant professor at Nanjing University of Information Science & Technology (NUIST) interested in ultrasound imaging and fuctional imaging.
-I received my Ph.D. degree in acoustics from Nanjing University in 2024.
+I am an assistant professor at [Nanjing University of Information Science & Technology](https://nuist.edu.cn/) (NUIST) interested in ultrasound imaging and functional imaging.
+I received my Ph.D. in acoustics from [Nanjing University](https://www.nju.edu.cn/) in 2024.
 I am now working in the School of Integrated Circuits at NUIST and the Ultrasound in Medicine & Biology Group at Nanjing University.

-My research interests include ultrasound imaging, thermal strain imaging, elastography, motion estimation, vascular ultrasound, signal processing and machine learing.
+My research interests include ultrasound imaging, thermal strain imaging, elastography, motion estimation, vascular ultrasound, signal processing and machine learning.

 In my personal life, I enjoy music, swimming, video games and some programming works.